tkteun/PowerShell-Docs.nl-nl/developer/prog-guide/getproc05-vb-net-sample-code.md

                             End If

-                            ' Perform a wildcard search on this particular ' process and check whehter this matches the ' pattern specified.
+                            ' Perform a wildcard search on this particular ' process and check whether this matches the ' pattern specified.
                             If Not wildcard.IsMatch(processName) Then
                                 GoTo ContinueForEach2